sarnason/rsp-next-ts/README.md

 This is a [Next.js](https://nextjs.org/) v11 project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-This is to demonstrate a build problem.
+This is to demonstrate a build problem with the NIGHLY BUILD.

 ## How this test was made